In my last article, I suggested you make and keep one new habit.

 1) SPEND LESS THAN YOU MAKE

 There are two ways to go about this.
-Make more, spend less or combination of both.
+Make more money, spend less or a combination of both.

 You can make more money by scrubbing up your resume and finding a new job.
-Our friends over at Defined Sight do a great job of explaining how to improve your resume: Beef Up Your Resume.
+How to improve your resume: Beef Up Your Resume.

 2) OPEN AN INVESTMENT ACCOUNT

-The Diplomats also separately reviewed Robinhood, a stock brokerage that allows customers to buy and sell U.S. listed stocks and ETFs with $0 commission: Robinhood Review.
+The Diplomats also separately reviewed Robinhood, a stock brokerage that allows customers to buy and sell U.S. listed stocks and ETFs with $0 commission.
+Of course, I prefer to trade stocks for free using Webull.

 4) INVEST ON A REGULAR BASIS